When I was a kid, I didn’t fit in.

 After that day, I became known as … The Dead Cow Girl.
 It was not a name used in affection, but one that solidified the fact that I did not fit in, and used by sharp tongued third graders who had yet to discover empathy.

 When I started blogging, often about shame-busting, I re-claimed the name Dead Cow Girl as my own.
 It was memorable and readily available on every social media platform.
 As I grew as a blogger, I changed my goals and visual presentation but have always kept that name close to remind me that it doesn’t mater what others think or say.
 Yes.
 My quirks define me, but not in a bad way.
 They make me a well rounded, interesting person.
 A whole person.
 No one should ever be ashamed of their quirks.
-To do so is to be ashamed of the amazing combination experiences, both good and bad, that created the fascinating person you h!
+To do so is to be ashamed of the amazing combination experiences, both good and bad, that created the fascinating person you have become!